sharonZzz96/MSiA423-final-project-2019/README.md

 ♣ *Backlog4*: Identify the features having strong predictive power –1 points

-♣ *Backlog5*: Build classification model to predict whether a customer will have late payment behavior –4 points
+♣ *Backlog5*: Build at least 3 classification models to predict whether a customer will have late payment behavior –4 points

 ♣ *Backlog6*: Choose appropriate hyper-parameters considering both model complexity and model performance –4 points

+♣ *Backlog7*: Compare the performance of all classification models with their best hyper-parameter combination using cross-validation –2 points

-♣ *Backlog7*: Adjust classification threshold based on the risk preference of the bank –2 points
+♣ *Backlog8*: Adjust classification threshold based on the risk preference of the bank (e.g. some ba–2 points

 ♣ *Icebox1*: Calculate the expected return if the bank grants a loan with the customer